The Animation Workshop: Functional animation

 The Animation Workshop acts as a national innovation network designed to encourage development and integration of animation, visualization and applied comics into new areas such as science, learning, communication, health care/patient empowerment, news production and interactive media.
 The basic idea and vision behind the network is that the communicative potential of animation, visualization and graphic storytelling should be examined.
 The main target groups for the network's activities are, aside from the Danish animation industry, private companies and public institutions that seek to challenge the use of visual language.

 TAW conducts experiments, knowledge sharing and matchmaking events.
 These activities are carried out by teams of professional partners from within the visual media industry, working in close cooperation with institutions in the network.
 The new insights obtained by the partners in the network are made available through various platforms, such as meetings, seminars, conferences, consultations and public events.

-Short films
+Short films and productions

-The Animation Workshop acts as a production facility for student films, completed in the students' final year of studies.
+As part of the student's curriculum and finishing exams, their studies move towards one large, collaborative project culminating in their bachelor projects.
+The Animation Workshop supports them through these semesters and supply them the necessary tools and production procedure through students' final year of studies to complete a short film or game production.
 Recent film projects include: